 6. Make another word document listing all your major achievements and experience at work in the last five years.
 You may forget what you did down the road.
-You will need these tidbits of information at future interviews.
+You will need these tidbits of information at future interviews for certain interview questions.

 Career Transition Services

 7. If your former employer offered you Career Transition Services, take it.
 Even if you haven’t signed the proposed severance package, you can begin Career Transition Services for free.
 In my experience, employers offer free Career Transition Services through a third party with no regard to whether you agree to their offer or not.

 Get in touch with your Career Transition Services rep and begin the process of drafting a resume and cover letter.
 Meet with them to practise interviews.
 Listen to their advice – they do this for a living so they must have some solid experience.

 Make a Resume and Cover Letter